AhmedEweed/iti-tracks/README.md

 ## Acknowledgements

-The data used in this scraper was acquired from the official ITI page for current batch [http://www.iti.gov.eg/Admission/PTPprogram/intake40](ITI batch 40)
+The data used in this scraper was acquired from the official ITI page for current batch [ITI batch 40](http://www.iti.gov.eg/Admission/PTPprogram/intake40)
 All rights reserved for ITI.